 Reseller Contact Customer External #

-Default Rylic Longstaff DTS 0007
+D - f II Rylic Longstaff DTS 0007

-Morning Times 0008
+Default Morning Times 0008

-TelephOne Clare Fenn Lantern Co
+- 1 10 Clare Fenn Lantern Co

-Ike Leonard City Bank
+TelephOne Ike Leonard City Bank

 Note that the only required contact field is email.
 For contacts associated with customers, it will be used for sending invoices and notifications such as password reset, new subscriber creation and others.
 A contact for a subscriber is created automatically but only if you specify an email address for this subscriber.
 It is mainly used to send notification messages, e.g. in case of a password reset.